-These are examples of the wildlife we see in our day to day work.
+Below, you will find examples of the wildlife we see in our day to day work.
 Some of these animals require special training to learn how to capture or control them.
 Some of these animals are even protected by federal and state regulations at some times during the year.
-It is important for a wildlife professional to be aware of these restrictions.
-We are licensed by the state to provide removal services for these animals and we are insured to protect the customers we work for.
+It is important for a wildlife control professional to be aware of these restrictions.
+We are licensed by the state to provide removal services for these animals, and we are insured to protect the customers we work for.
 Our wildlife control services include:

-Bats in San Diego often make there homes in man made structures such as homes and commercial buildings.
-As we encroach on territory bats must find new places for the colonies to reside.
-Their determination and resilience to changing conditions makes getting rid of bats challenging, and specialized efforts are often needed for effective bat control.
+Bats in San Diego often make their homes in man-made structures, such as in homes and commercial buildings.
+As we encroach on their territory, bats must find new places for the colonies to reside.
+Their determination and resilience to changing conditions make getting rid of bats challenging, and specialized efforts are often needed for effective bat control.

-Coyotes are becoming an ever increasing problem in San Diego County.
-With warm weather and a drought coyotes will move closer into residential neighborhoods seeking water and food.
-Keeping your pets protected can be a challenge.
+Coyotes are becoming an ever-increasing problem in San Diego County.
+With warm weather and a drought, coyotes will move closer into residential neighborhoods seeking water and food.
+This can make it challenging to keep your pets safe from coyotes.

-During Spring and summer.
-Raccoons in the Attic is a common problem.
-Mother raccoons are looking for safe places to give birth to there young.
-Regularly entering attics and crawlspaces.
-Raccoons can cause serious damage, ripping off shingles, fascia, and roof top vents.
+During spring and summer, having raccoons in the attic is a common problem, as mother raccoons are looking for safe places to give birth to there young.
+Regularly entering attics and crawlspaces, raccoons can cause serious damage, ripping off shingles, fascia, and rooftop vents.

 Foxes living on your property should not be taken lightly.
-Foxes can be dangerous and extremely aggressive, and mother foxes will defend there young if they feel threatened.
+Foxes can be dangerous and extremely aggressive, and mother foxes will defend their young if they feel threatened.

 Opossums are common wildlife in San Diego.
-They carry diseases such as leptospirosis, tuberculosis.
+They carry diseases such as leptospirosis and tuberculosis.
 They may also be infested with fleas, ticks, mites, and lice.
 Opossum are hosts for cat and dog fleas, especially in urban environments.

 Skunks forage at night, entering yards and digging small shallow holes in search of grubs and worms.
-Often entering sheds and garages looking for a safe place to sleep during the day.
-Also entering crawlspaces and basements through unsecured openings is a common practice for skunks.
+They often enter sheds and garages looking for a safe place to sleep during the day.
+Entering crawlspaces and basements through unsecured openings is a common practice for skunks.

 Call for the latest information.
-We offer wildlife removal services to nearly all types of critters so call to get a quote for any removal service you need.
+We offer wildlife control and removal services to nearly all types of critters, so call to get a quote for any removal service you need.